Stanovoy Range: History

 The range formed the border between Russia and China from 1689 (Treaty of Nerchinsk) to 1858 (Treaty of Aigun).

 Etymology

 The Evenks grouped the Dzhugdzhur, Stanovoy, and Yablonoi ranges under the name "Dzhugdzhur".
 In Evenk folklore this mountain system is known as the "backbone of the Earth".

 Geography

 The range runs roughly from west to east at the southern end of the Sakha Republic and the northern limit of Amur Oblast for roughly 700 km.
-It is bound by the Olyokma River in the west and the Uchur River in the east, which separates it from the Dzhugdzhur Range in Khabarovsk Krai to the east.
+It is bound by the Olyokma River in the west (which separates it from the Stanovoy Highlands to the west) and the Uchur River in the east (which separates it from the Dzhugdzhur Range in Khabarovsk Krai to the east).
 The Aldan Highlands are located to the north of the eastern part of the range and the Olyokma-Chara Plateau to the northwest.
 The Yankan – Tukuringra – Soktakhan – Dzhagdy group of mountain ranges rise to the south and the Maya Range to the southeast.

 The highest point of the range is Skalisty Golets, a ‘’golets’’-type mountain with a bald peak, at 2412 m.